Politics in Ukraine

 Political system of Ukraine underwent rapid change in the early 1990s after Ukraine gained its independence from the collapsing Soviet Union in late 1991.
-During the Soviet period (1922-1991), Ukraine had been governed by Ukrainian Communist Party, which in turn was subordinated to Communist Party of Soviet Union.
+During the Soviet period (1922-1991), Ukraine was governed by the Ukrainian Communist Party, which in turn was subordinated to the Communist Party of the Soviet Union.

 After independence, however, Ukraine’s rubber-stamp legislature, Supreme Soviet, was converted to a functioning parliament called Supreme Council.
 It is a 450-person, single-chamber legislature.
 Ukraine parliament members are chosen to four year terms in free, multicandidate elections.
 The chief executive of Ukraine is the President, who is also chosen in free elections.